moh2169407/assembler/README.md

 # Video
-Program generates a binary output file, if not outfile name is pass, a.out is assumed and will be override if exist https://github.com/user-attachments/assets/bbb3b8f6-e781-425c-a631-d0b193589a04
+Program generates a binary output file, if no outfile name is passed, a.out is assumed and will be overwritten if exists

-https://github.com/user-attachments/assets/40e4eefe-303d-4801-94b0-86c98c191473
+https://github.com/user-attachments/assets/bbb3b8f6-e781-425c-a631-d0b193589a04

+Print nicely format represention instead of directing to file https://github.com/user-attachments/assets/40e4eefe-303d-4801-94b0-86c98c191473